 Chazal Tell Us How to Overcome Yishmoel

-With the threats faced by those living in the Middle East,
+In view of the threats faced by those living in the Middle

-and around the world, from those of Arab extraction, the
+East and around the world from those of Arab extraction, the

 following penetrating analysis sheds light on important

 characteristics of the struggle with Yishmoel as described by

 Chazal.
 This is not to suggest that every Arab is as detailed

 here, but that the essential features of the contest are as

 explained, and the steps we must take -- which are matters of